-A. Permit Required
+A. Permit required.

-- 1. No land owner or land operator shall receive any of the building, grading or other land development permits required for land disturbance activities without first meeting the requirements of this Bylaw prior to commencing the proposed activity. - 2.
-Should a land-disturbing activity associated with an approved plan in accordance with this section not begin during the 180-day period following permit issuance, the DPW Director/Town Engineer may evaluate the existing stormwater management plan to determine whether the plan still satisfies local program requirements and to verify that all design factors are still valid.
+- (1) No landowner or land operator shall receive any of the building, grading or other land development permits required for land disturbance activities without first meeting the requirements of this bylaw prior to commencing the proposed activity. - (2) Should a land-disturbing activity associated with an approved plan in accordance with this section not begin during the 180-day period following permit issuance, the DPW Director/Town Engineer may evaluate the existing stormwater management plan to determine whether the plan still satisfies local program requirements and to verify that all design factors are still valid.
 If the authority finds the previously filed plan to be inadequate, a modified plan shall be submitted and approved prior to the commencement of land-disturbing activities.

-B. Filing Application

-The applicant shall file with the DPW Director/Town Engineer, three (3) copies of a completed application package for a Stormwater Management Permit (SMP).
-Permit issuance is required prior to any site altering activity.
+- B. Filing application.
+The applicant shall file with the DPW Director/Town Engineer, three copies of a completed application package for a stormwater management permit (SMP).
+Permit issuance is required prior to any site\altering activity.
 While the applicant can be a representative, the permittee must be the owner of the site.
-The SMP Application package shall include:

-- a.
-A completed Stormwater Management Permit Application Form with original signatures of all owners.

-- b.
-Stormwater Management Plan and project description.

-- c.
-Operation and Maintenance Plan.

-- d.
-Payment of the application and review fees.

-- e.
-Inspection and Maintenance agreement.

-- f.
-Erosion and Sediment Control Plan.

-- g.
-Surety bond.
+The SMP application package shall include: - (1) A completed stormwater management permit application form with original signatures of all owners. - (2) Stormwater management plan and project description. - (3) Operation and maintenance plan. - (4) Payment of the application and review fees. - (5) Inspection and maintenance agreement. - (6) Erosion and sediment control plan. - (7) Surety bond.